Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 - Create a new security group.
 - Give your security group a name and description
   - `MteRelayServiceSG`
-  - Allow Traffic to MTE Relay Service
+  - Allow Traffic to MTE API Relay Service
 - Add a new inbound rule.
   - Type: All TCP
   - Source: Custom